skiwithpete/alarmpi/configs/README.md

 Both polling features are disabled by default.

 ## Using a custom configuration
-You can either modify the provided configuration file `alarm.config` or create a new file and pass that to `alarm_builder.py` and `main.py` via a command line argument, eg.
+You can either modify the provided configuration file `alarm.conf` or create a new file and pass that to `alarm_builder.py` and `main.py` via a command line argument, eg.
 ```
-python main.py my_config.config
+python main.py my_config.conf
 ```

 ### Extending the alarm with custom content